 Mrs. Josina Kamerling is Head of Regulatory Outreach at CFA Institute, responsible for supporting CFA Institute’s policy development, in the Europe, Middle East, and Africa (EMEA) region, advancing the impact of advocacy efforts, and promoting capital market integrity and investor protection issues.
 Prior to joining CFA Institute, Josina was a Specialist Adviser on financial services in the European Parliament for six years, advising most significantly the Economic and Monetary Affairs Committee and the Special Committee on the Financial, Economic and Social Crisis on all aspects of financial services policy issues and technical information.
 Prior to this, Josina was a banker for 15 years in a variety of functions and locations, most notably as a senior banker in the global clients division of ING (managing a group of multinational clients on a worldwide basis and on all business lines) and prior to that as head of sales in the financial markets division of ING group (overseeing different sales teams in the dealing room).
 Josina holds a Bachelor of Arts with honours degree from Cambridge University in Law and modern languages.
 She is a Dutch national having lived and worked in five European countries, and she speaks five languages fluently (Dutch, English, Spanish, French, Italian, and some Greek).

-Prof. Paul H. Dembinski is the initiator and Director of the Foundation of the Observatoire de la Finance.
+Prof. Paul H. Dembinski is the initiator and Director of the Foundation of the Observatoire de la Finance in 1996.
 The mission of the Observatoire de la Finance is to promote awareness of ethical concerns in financial activities and the financial sector.
 Paul H. Dembinski is the founder and editor of the quarterly bilingual journal entitled Finance & the Common Good/Bien Commun.
 In parallel, he is partner and co-founder (with Alain Schoenenberger) of Eco’Diagnostic, an independent economic research institute working for both government and private clients in Switzerland and elsewhere.
-Paul H. Dembinski is also Professor at University of Fribourg where he teaches “International Competition and Strategy”.
+Paul H. Dembinski is also Professor at University of Fribourg (Switzerland) where he holds the chair of “International Competition and Strategy”.
+In 2019, he has been awarded a Doctorate honoris causa by the SGH-Warsaw School of Economics.
 Latest published book: Ethics and Responsibility in Finance, Paul H. Dembinski , Routledge, 2017.

 Jury Members of Ethics & Trust in Finance